ucarbonregistry/Project-105/README.md

 which is estimated to be approximately 104,068 tCO2e annually, by displacing the equivalent amount of electricity generation through the operation of existing fuel mix in the grid comprising mainly fossil fuel-based power plants and future capacity expansions connected to the grid.

+The Project involves 75-wind energy converters (WECs) of 800 kW E-48 with internal electrical lines connecting the Project with local evacuation facility.
+The WECs generates 3-phase power at 400V, which is stepped up to 33 KV.
+The Project can operate in the frequency range of 47.5–51.5 Hz and in the voltage range of 400 V ± 12.5%

 PRIOR HISTORY:
 ______________
 UNFCCC CDM Project 1168 : Enercon Wind Farm (Hindustan) Ltd in Rajasthan